 2. Meet Barry, Synduit’s automated salesman

-Infusionsoft’s campaign builder is notoriously addictive and endlessly powerful.
-The combination of these make it easy to spend weeks fine-tuning sequences.
+Keap’s campaign builder is notoriously addictive and endlessly powerful.
+The combination of these makes it easy to spend weeks fine-tuning sequences.

 And… that’s exactly what my friend Dan has done.